Sinja Leemann

 Sinja Leemann (born 19 April 2002) is a Swiss professional ice hockey forward for SC Bern of the Women's League (Switzerland) and the Swiss national team.

 Leemann played with the ZSC Lions from 2021-2025.
 During this time she was one of the top scorers and helped the ZCS Lions become three time SWHL A(W) Champions.
 She has represented Switzerland on the Switzerland women's national ice hockey team since 2019.

 Early life

-Leemann was born on 19 April 2002 in Gossau, Switzerland.
+Leemann was born on 19 April 2002 in Gossau, Canton of Zurich, Switzerland.

 Playing career

 Early career

 Leemann began playing ice hockey in 2014 in the Swiss Women's Hockey League B (SWHL B) for the GCK Lions and in the U15 League for SC Rapperswil-Jona.
 She moved up to the A League and signed with the SC Weinfelden Ladies (now HC Davos).
 She played with them from 2016-2019 before signing with Hockey Team Thurgau Indien Ladies for one season.